19near94/PaymentSystemApi/README.md

 Demo for Payment System Api

-The Architecture that I used is clean architecture which have Web layer, Domain layer, Application.
+The Architecture have Web layer, Domain layer, Application.
 Domain Layer - It is where my entities and repository reside.
 Application Layer - It is where my business logic reside more like in service form.
 Web layer - It is where my endpoint.